-Bank Frick endeavours to reduce operational risk to a minimum by specifying clear powers and liabilities, a complete limit system, appropriate controls and the resulting precautions.
-Furthermore, the blockchain banking business area entails additional technological and operational risks that were also integrated into existing risk models and stress tests.
-The management is continuously informed about operational risks in reports.
+Bank Frick endeavours to reduce operational risk to a minimum by specifying clear powers and responsibilities, a complete limit system, appropriate controls and the resulting precautions.
+Furthermore, the continuously developing blockchain banking business segment entails new technological and operational risks that are also being integrated into existing risk models and stress tests.
+The management is continuously updated about operational risks in reports.

+Bank Frick has its own Compliance department and there are clear guidelines regarding due diligence.
 In addition, business continuity management (BCM) ensures that critical business processes and functions can be maintained or restored as quickly as possible in the event of massive, incisive internal or external events (worst-case scenarios).